a-patel/LiteX-Packages/README.md

 # LiteX
-LiteX Wrappers for useful third party providers for Caching, Email, Sms and Storage.
+> LiteX Wrappers for useful third party providers for Caching, Storage, Email, Sms and MessageQueues.

+LiteX are projects which make developers lives easier!